I started Jamerson Analysed back in 2012 when I was studying at the

-Since then the site has has thousands of visitors from all over the world, and has become a good resource for those wanting to understand Jamerson's playing.
+of visitors from all over the world, and has become a good resource for

-To help with the work, I am inviting guest contributors to submit their own analysis' of Jamerson's playing.
-Please get in touch if you would like to get involved.
+help with the work, I am inviting guest contributors to submit their

 Anyway, enjoy the site.